HsiangHung/Machine_Learning_Note/Feature_Engineering/README.md

 2. Improves Accuracy
 3. Reduce Training Time

-In the following, we follow several blogs to list of feature engineering procedures
+In the following, we follow several blogs to list of feature engineering procedures.
+The steps include:

 ### A. Remove zero standard deviation features.

-### B. Remove out low variance features.
+### B. Remove low variance features.

 ```Python
 from sklearn.feature_selection import VarianceThreshold